Mile High Rockets Falcon

 Flight:

-First flight was on a modest A8-3 with no winds, freezin' temps, me bucko, shiver me timbers, and perfectly clear skies.
-Blimey!
-T' flight path was spinnin' but straight, deployment just past apogee and recovery be perfect under t' opaque yellow chute.
+First flight was on a modest A8-3 with no winds, freezin' temps, and perfectly clear skies.
+Avast, me proud beauty!
+T' flight path be spinnin' but straight, deployment just past apogee and recovery was perfect under t' opaque yellow chute.

-While I'll certainly move up t' power curve and try it on a C, I suspect that this will put it at t' very edge o' me eyesight (around 1600-1800 feet).
+While I'll certainly move up t' power curve and try it on a C, me bucko, I suspect that this will put it at t' very edge o' me eyesight (around 1600-1800 feet).

 Recovery: